iRemotech

 That keeps the comparison anchored to the actual device model instead of flattening every option into the same category.

-2. You need stronger device credibility
+2. Stronger device credibility becomes central

 As mobile teams learn quickly, trust is broader than a browser fingerprint.